mikarinneoracle/ci-grafana-prometheus/README.md

 VCN and subnet creation including the ports above is manual and not included in the Terraform Stack.<br>
 Also the OCI Log needs to be created manually for logging.<br>
 Once created git clone this repo and drag&drop the terraform folder to OCI Resource Manager when creating a new Stack.
-Then, configure the stack vars and continue to have the stack deployed for testing.
+Then, configure the stack vars and apply to have the stack deployed for testing.
 Destroy and delete after finishing the test.